Algebraic Magnetism: Introduction

 Similarly, some of our proofs are also partly inspired by the proofs in $[\text{Ref}_{\bbG _m}]$.
 Our proof of smoothness results (Corollaries \ref{corosmoothxy} and \ref{123456789}) use formal smoothness (Propositions \ref{formsmooth} and \ref{formsmoothface}) and was partly inspired by \cite[Exp.
 XII Théorème 9.7 (unpublished)]{SGA3}.
 We invite the interested reader to read $[\text{Ref}_{\bbG _m}]$ to form his own opinion.
-Of course, many statements on attractors associated to monoids in our paper do not have analogs in $[\text{Ref}_{\bbG _m}]$ cf. e.g. Proposition \ref{equiclosed}, Proposition \ref{adapted-atlas}, Fact \ref{faceattractors}, Proposition \ref{inter}, Proposition \ref{cartesian}, Proposition \ref{remamonooorep}, Proposition \ref{dilattra}, Corollary \ref{dilamagnecor}, Theorem \ref{efficienttheo}, Theorem \ref{strumagnet}, etc. We note that Proposition \ref{NLNL} makes sense for $\bbG _m$-actions (it says that $(X^+)^-=(X^-)^+=X^0$) but we did not come across it in $[\text{Ref}_{\bbG _m}].$ Let us mention that \cite{JS18} and \cite{JS20} generalize attractors associated to $\bbG _m$-actions in an orthogonal direction to our. \item Of course this work is written in the language of Grothendieck schemes \cite{EGA} and Artin's algebraic spaces \cite{Ar71}, we mainly use \cite{stacks-project} as treatment for this theory in the present text.
+Of course, many statements on attractors associated to monoids in our paper do not have analogs in $[\text{Ref}_{\bbG _m}]$ cf. e.g. Fact \ref{faceattractors}, Proposition \ref{inter}, Proposition \ref{cartesian}, Proposition \ref{dilattra}, Corollary \ref{dilamagnecor}, Theorem \ref{efficienttheo}, Theorem \ref{strumagnet}, etc. We note that Proposition \ref{NLNL} makes sense for $\bbG _m$-actions (it says that $(X^+)^-=(X^-)^+=X^0$) but we did not come across it in $[\text{Ref}_{\bbG _m}].$ Even in the case where $M=\bbZ$ (i.e. $D(M)_S = \bbG_{m,S}$), our work does not specify exactly to the formalism of $\bbG _m$-attractors as in [Ref$_{\bbG _m}$] as we require a choice of magnet before considering an attractor.
+Our work refines strictly the formalisms in [Ref$_{\bbG _m}$].
+Again, the concept of magnets (and the systematic use of abstract monoids) was completely absent in [Ref$_{\bbG _m}$].
+Let us mention that, in other beautiful works, \cite{JS18} and \cite{JS20} generalize attractors associated to $\bbG _m$-actions in a orthogonal direction to our, namely for general reductive groups over fields.
+In the case where $M= \bbZ^r$, all the $N \subset M$ such that $A(N)_S$ fulfill the conditions of \cite{JS18, JS20} have to satisfy very strong conditions.
+Indeed, we quote from \cite{JS18} where $\overline{G}$ plays the role of our $A(N)_S$ (and $\bbA^1$ in the classical $\bbG _m$-setting): \textit{\textquotedblleft The functorial description readily generalizes once we understand what should be put in place of $\bbA^1$.
+It turns out that a suitable replacement is a linearly reductive monoid $\overline{G}$, i.e., an affine variety with multiplication $\overline{G} \times \overline{G} \to \overline{G}$ and a unit, such that $G \subset \overline{G}$ is the dense submonoid consisting of invertible elements."} In our theory all magnets are allowed, which is crucial for many of our results.
+In particular we do not require that $A(M)_S \to A(N)_S$ is an open immersion (compare with $G \subset \overline{G}$).
+In some cases the attractor space $X^N$ can be obtained as a succession of attractors under ad hoc $\bbG _m$-actions and fixed-points stages, cf. §\ref{remarkclassicalvs}.
+Theorem \ref{strumagnet} shows that abstract monoids are lenses for understanding diagonalizable actions, through the set of pure magnets. \item Of course this work is written in the language of Grothendieck schemes \cite{EGA} and Artin's algebraic spaces \cite{Ar71}, we mainly use \cite{stacks-project} as treatment for this theory in the present text.
 We use algebraic spaces instead of schemes for the same reasons than \cite{Dr15} and \cite{Ri16}: some actions of group schemes that we are interested in are not Zariski locally linearizable but are étale locally linearizable by deep results of Alpher-Hall-Rydh \cite{AHR21}.
 This leads to use étaleness as local notion instead of openess and so to use algebraic spaces instead of schemes. \item Our work was inspired by \cite{SGA3} for many technical aspects around group schemes. \end{enumerate}